How to set up Stape Conversion Tracking Zoho app

 Signals Gateway Pixel

-Signals Gateway Pixel ID - unique identifier that is used to configure integrations and view events in Signals Gateway.
+Signals Gateway Pixel ID is a unique identifier that is used to configure integrations and view events in Signals Gateway.
 You can find it in your Signals Gateway account in the Data Sources tab:

 2. Choose your data source in the dashboard.